 If you would like to make an appointment, or have a brief phone consultation, to talk about how we might work together, please call me at 612-875-1121 and leave a message.

-I provide individual and couples therapy to adults and adolescents.
+I provide individual and couples therapy to adults.
 My clinical practice is grounded in attachment theory, developmental/complex trauma, cognitive behavioral theory, psychodynamic theory and cultural competency.
 In my practice I also integrate emerging neuroscience research about the brain and how childhood and family experiences, including trauma, affects the brain and becomes the blueprint for subsequent relationships throughout our lives.

 When someone makes the decision to enter therapy, this is usually for any one of a number of different reasons: maybe some part of their life is not going as well as they would like (e.g. job, a relationship with a partner/spouse or child, etc.); sometimes a significant event or life transition has happened (e.g. aging parents, job loss/change, grief and loss, etc.).
 Whatever the reason or trigger event, it can be helpful to navigate these changes or challenges with a therapist.